Astor in Lake County, Florida — The American South (South Atlantic)

 Regarding Fort Butler.
 The actual site of Ft.
 Butler is approximate to where the Butler Street Boat Ramp is today located.
 This is south of State Road 40, where Front Street turns into Butler Street.

 Additional keywords.
 Ocala National Forest

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on May 31, 2010, by Glenn Sheffield of Tampa, Florida.
-This page has been viewed 2,365 times since then and 7 times this year.
+It was originally submitted on May 31, 2010, by Glenn Sheffield of Tampa, Florida.
+This page has been viewed 2,696 times since then and 57 times this year.
 Photos: 1. submitted on June 10, 2012, by Ray King of Jacksonville, Florida.
 2, 3, 4, 5. submitted on May 31, 2010, by Glenn Sheffield of Tampa, Florida. • Craig Swain was the editor who published this page.